Using Server Components Inside Client Components

 }

-• ❌ Server component under a client component (not possible)
+• ❌ Server component under a client component (Not possible)

-// The pattern in action
+// Working pattern

 'use client'